Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 8 Granite Belt Brewery

-Granite Belt Brewery has been brewing refreshing craft beers and ciders since 2012, all hand crafted and bottled onsite in their 1000 litre microbrewery.
+Granite Belt Brewery has been brewing refreshing craft beers and ciders since 2012.
+All are hand crafted and bottled on-site in their 1000-litre microbrewery.

-The core range includes Pale Ale, Lager, IPA, Session Ale, Applethorpe Cider & Irish Red Ale, plus seasonal brews like chocolate porters, spiced pumpkin ales & wheat beers.
+The core range includes Pale Ale, Lager, IPA, Session Ale, Applethorpe Cider, and Irish Red Ale, plus seasonal brews like chocolate porters, spiced pumpkin ales, and wheat beers.

 If you’re not a beer drinker, then the brewery also serves a wide selection of wines from the best local Granite Belt wineries.